mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/andrei.dumitrescu04/index.md

 ## Description

 This project is built using the Raspberry Pi Pico 2W, capable of displaying the current time and date on a small OLED display, and live temperature/humidity data on another small LCD display that also shows a real-time graph of both temperature and humidity.
 The current temperature and humidity also change color depending on their value.
-The device fetches accurate time from the internet every 3 to 6 hours, and offers a web interface for setting alarms.
+The device fetches accurate time from the internet every 2 hours, and offers the possibility to set alarms.
 Alarms can be heard through a passive buzzer placed on the breadboard.

 ## Motivation